WHAT

 - Current configuration includes 6 four bed wards, 22 semi-private rooms & 28 private rooms.

-- The proposed configuration will include 74 private rooms and 13 semi-private rooms – the minimum number of semi privates allowed for 100 beds.
+- The proposed configuration will include 42 private rooms and 15 semi-private rooms for 72 beds.

 - Rooms will be configured into neighborhoods which will be much less institutional than our current building.